jgonzal10/denty/README.md

 /products/[id]/productWithdrawn

 Additionally, the API routes were implemented using Next.js API, allowing seamless integration between the frontend and backend within the same framework.
+The api routes can be found in src/api/

 To ensure the reliability and functionality of the application, I implemented end-to-end (e2e) testing using Playwright.
 This allowed me to simulate user interactions, including the withdrawal functionality.